Sutro and the Tides

 A massive structure with a stunning wall made of 100,000 square feet of glass panes, letting visitors look to the ocean just outside.

-Out to the horizon and up to the clouds, to the sun streaming through the arched glass ceiling towering above.
+Out to the horizon, and up to the clouds, to the sun streaming through the arched glass ceiling, towering above.

 There were gardens and galleries and restaurants, a museum of curiosities, natural wonders, all of that.
+What brought people by the thousands to the land's end to Sutro's baths was the water.

 Seven swimming pools, six salt water, one fresh, each just huge, each 500 feet long, 250 feet wide, laid out side by side, pointing out to sea, ringed by wooden walkways, extending out from bleachers and private changing rooms, snack bars, everything, but the pools, each with a slide, diving boards, ropes, and rings, and things we're used to now, but then, no, there had never been a place like that, where so many could run and jump and dive and soak and splash.

 Year-round, some of the pools were heated and warm and wonderful all winter.
+Stay in for hours.

+Let your work day slip away.
 The worries of the week.

 Let Sutro's baths bring you back to life.